James Radley: Early life

 Radley was born in 1884 at Dunnow Hall, Slaidburn in Yorkshire, England.
 His parents were James and Fanny Radley, his father being a wealthy colliery owner who took a 14-year lease of Dunnow, with shooting rights on part of the Slaidburn Estate, from William Wilkinson in 1877 for a rent of £400 per annum.

 Aviation and motor career

 Radley started as a racing driver before gaining his aviators certificate on 14 June 1910.

-In June 1910 he flew his Blériot XI at the first aviation meeting held in Scotland at Pollokshaws, Glasgow making seven flights.
+In June 1910, he flew his Blériot XI at the first aviation meeting held in Scotland at Pollokshaws, Glasgow making seven flights.

-In October 1910 he flew in the United States, winning the cross-country aviation race at Belmont Park in New York.
+In October 1910, he flew in the United States, winning the aviation race at Belmont Park in New York.
 Radley covered 20 miles in 19 minutes and 46 seconds, an American speed record.

 In 1911 he entered the Daily Mail Circuit of Britain Air Race and was to use an Antoinette monoplane, but he failed to start.

 In July 1912 he won a cross-country balloon race where he achieved a distance of 132 miles from Hurlingham.